rehierl/abstract-properties/11-x-setup-of-sets/11-0-setup-of-sets/0-1-sets-definitions.md

 <!-- ======================================================================= -->
 ## a recap on set-based definitions

-Note that the main intention of the following definitions is to shift ones focus away from the specific elements the sets contain.
-That is, the intention is to shift ones focus towards the relationships between two or more sets.
+Note that the main intention of the following definitions is to shift ones focus away from the elements the sets contain, towards the relationships between two or more sets.

 <!-- ======================================================================= -->
 ## remarks

 Note that the empty set `Ø` is disjoint-to and related-to every other set.
-Also, the empty set is the only set that is disjoint-to and thus also not coupled-with itself.
+Also, the empty set is the only set that is disjoint-to and as such also not coupled with itself.
 In contrary to that, every other set is coupled-with itself.

 Note that common elements can be understood to act as a "link" between two sets.
 Because of that, coupled sets can be said to be "connected" with each other via some "point of contact".
 Such a point of contact may consist of one or more elements.
 That is, the link between two coupled sets is itself a set of elements that is a subset (i.e. intersection) to both coupled sets.

-Note that the set difference `(A \ B)` between sets A and B is in general also known as **the relative complement** of set B in regards to set A.
+Note that the set difference `css(A) := (A \ B)` between two sets A and B contains all those elements in A that are unique to it in regards to B.
+Because of that, the set difference can be described as **the characteristic subset css()** of A in regards to B.

-Note that the set difference `css(A) := (A \ B)` between sets A and B contains all those elements in A that are unique to it in regards to B. As such, it can be described as **the characteristic subset CSS()** of A in regards to B.
+Note that the set difference `(A \ B)` between sets A and B is also known as **the relative complement** of B in regards to A.

-Note that two non-empty subsets of two disjoint sets are themselves disjoint.
+Note that any two non-empty subsets of two disjoint sets are themselves disjoint.
 Likewise, two descendants of two incomparable nodes in a tree are themselves incomparable.

 * Given two sets such that `(A disjoint-to B)`, ...
 * and two subsets `a` and `b` such that ...